sebastien-dargoeuves-ipf/ipf-nmap-ip/README.md

 ## Usage

-1. Run the script:
+1. Collect IP addresses from IP Fabric:

     ```sh
-    python ipf-nmap-ip.py
+    python ipf-nmap-ip.py collect --output collected_ips.csv --public
     ```

-2. The script will:
-    - Initialize the IP Fabric client.
+    - `--output` (optional): Name of the file to output the list of IPs to scan.
-    - Retrieve managed IP addresses from IP Fabric.
+    - `--public` (optional): Only collect public IP addresses from IP Fabric.

-    - Filter out private IP addresses.
+2. Scan the collected IP addresses:

+    ```sh
+    python ipf-nmap-ip.py scan --input collected_ips.csv --output scan_results.csv
+    ```

+    - `--input` (optional): Name of the file containing the IP addresses to scan.
+    - `--output` (optional): Name of the file to output the scan results.

+    If no `--input` is provided, the script will ask you to select a file from the `collected_ips` directory.

+3. Collect AND scan IP addresses in one step:

+    ```sh
+    python ipf-nmap-ip.py all --output scan_results.csv --public
+    #or
+    python ipf-nmap-ip.py all
+    ```

+    - `--output` (optional): Name of the file to output the scan results.
-    - Scan the public IP addresses for a specified port (default is port 22).
+    - `--public` (optional): Only collect public IP addresses from IP Fabric.
-    - Save the scan results to a CSV file with a timestamped filename.

 ## Configuration

-- You can change the port to be scanned by modifying the `port_to_check` variable in the `main` function.
+- You can change the port to be scanned by modifying the `NMAP_PORT` variable in the `settings.py` file or by setting the `NMAP_PORT` environment variable.

 ## Logging

 - The script uses the `loguru` library for logging.
-Logs will be printed to the console.
+Logs will be printed to the console and saved to a log file in the `logs` directory.

 ## License